CodersSquad/ap-labs/classify.md

 3. Have fun with your lab and make sure it compiles and runs
 ```
 # Do your best on solving the lab

-make

-# Test, test and test until you're sure it works as requested.

-make clean
 ```

-4. Add, Commit and Push your code
+4. Once you are done with your code: add, commit and push your code to your remote personal copy (fork) of the original repository.
 ```
 git add .
 git commit -s -m "Solve my-lab-name"
 git push myuser my-lab-name --force
 ```

-5. Submit your work to the Classify API
+5. Submit your work to the Classify API.
+This will notify the professor that your work has been completed.
+Change the `demo` user to your github user account.
 ```
 GITHUB_USER=demo make submit
 ```